B2B vs. B2C Marketing: Where Does Social Media Fit?

 What is the purpose of B2C social media marketing?

 B2C requires no less planning – it’s just that the presentation can appear more spontaneous, interesting and eye-catching.
 Viral is the ultimate goal – so be surprising, take risks.
-The audience should feel stimulated and challenged yet not bombarded.
+Your audience should feel stimulated and challenged yet not bombarded.
 They should want to share the high-quality output with friends.
 The video is gathering momentum as the best way to achieve this – spend on this medium is going through the roof in 2018.

-Well, that was a quick blast through the basics of the differences between harnessing social media marketing for different business models.
+That was a quick blast through the basics of the differences between harnessing social media marketing for different business models.
 Elementary stuff, but it’s useful to refresh these things sometimes in the ever-shifting world of social media.
 As ever, if you’d like any further tips, please contact us here.